NOTE 10. COMMITMENTS AND CONTINGENCIES

 Indemnification Agreements

-In the normal course of business, the Company provides indemnification of varying scope under its agreements with other entities, typically its suppliers and others, including in connection with capital raises transactions.
-Additionally, the Company provided for certain indemnification in conjunction with the Avenova Asset Divestiture (see Note 13, “Avenova Asset Divestiture and Bridge Loan”).
+In the normal course of business, the Company provides indemnification of varying scope under its agreements with other entities, typically its clinical research organizations, investigators, clinical sites, suppliers, and others.
 Pursuant to these agreements, it generally indemnifies, holds harmless, and agrees to reimburse the indemnified parties for losses suffered or incurred by the indemnified parties in connection with the use or testing of its products or product candidates or with any U.S. patent or any copyright or other intellectual property infringement claims by any third party with respect to its products.
 The term of these indemnification agreements is generally perpetual.
-The potential future payments the Company could be required to make under these indemnification agreements are unlimited.
+The potential future payments the Company could be required to make under these indemnification agreements is unlimited.
 Historically, costs related to these indemnification provisions have been immaterial.
 The Company also maintains various liability insurance policies that limit its exposure.
 As a result, it believes the fair value of these indemnification agreements is minimal.
-Accordingly, the Company has not recorded any liabilities for these agreements as of December 31, 2025 or December 31, 2024.
+Accordingly, the Company has not recorded any liabilities for these agreements as of December 31, 2024 or 2023.

 Legal Matters